Julie-Anne RoDier, PhD

-I received my PhD in 2018 from the Grenoble Institute of Neuroscience in France.
-My doctoral work focused on understanding the cleavage of BDNF, a neurotrophine with a dichotomous role in neuron survival, growth and differentiation.
-We identified a phosphorylated form of BDNF capable of modulating BDNF processing, and thus, its functions in synaptic plasticity and memory.
+Julie-Anne received her PhD in 2018 from the Grenoble Institute of Neuroscience in France.
+Her doctoral work focused on understanding the cleavage of BDNF, a neurotrophine with a dichotomous role in neuron survival, growth and differentiation.
+She identified a phosphorylated form of BDNF capable of modulating BDNF processing, and thus, its functions in synaptic plasticity and memory.

-Before that, I completed my Master’s as part of an exchange with Western Washington University, WA, USA and Claude Bernard University, Lyon, France.
+Before that, she completed her Master’s as part of an exchange with Western Washington University, WA, USA and Claude Bernard University, Lyon, France.

-I got passionate about neuroscience while learning about Huntington’s Disease and I’m interested in better understanding physiological mechanisms and changes underlying mood and psychiatric disorders.
+Julie-Anne became passionate about neuroscience while learning about Huntington’s Disease and is interested in better understanding physiological mechanisms and changes underlying mood and psychiatric disorders.